 The list here is limitless.
 The point here is that each of these questions flows without interruption to a series of answers and more questions.
 And almost every single one leads down the path to misery.
 So, what is one to do?

 The trick here is simple.
 Give that amazing Google brain better questions to work with, and it will come up with better answers.

 This is guaranteed, provided three conditions are met.
-First, you ask and seek with sincere and authentic interest in the question and answer.
-Secondly, you resist the cynicism of the old Google Brain approach, and refuse to consider doubts, negativity or skepticism in your new direction.
+First, you ask and seek with a sincere and authentic interest in the question and answer.
+Secondly, you resist the cynicism of the old Google Brain approach and refuse to consider doubts, negativity or skepticism in your new direction.
 And finally, you do this consistently, day in and day out.

 Now, here are a few examples of quality questions to start the day.
 Write down these answers, whenever you can so that you take them more seriously.

 - What am I grateful for?
 In what ways am I blessed?

 - How might I touch someone’s life today, to bring lightness or a smile to their life?

 - Who do I love, and how can I show them how deeply I care?

 - Where can I find the beauty that I too often ignore?

 - How has my life been the perfect unfolding of events to prepare me for this crisis?